john-science/john-science.github.io/_posts/2022-11-08-good-unit-tests.md

     unittest.main()
 ```

-So that is the end-to-end test, and now (finally) we can add another little unit test for the first little function:
+So that is the end-to-end test, and now (finally) we can add a unit test for the first little function:

 ```python
 @patch('world_pop.requests')